It’s all about the fun

 “Our business started off because we were having fun – and it’s stayed that way.
 It’s always been the fun first… 30 years and counting!”

 Annie Sowden, Festival Founder & Owner

 Established in 1990, Up The Creek has managed to adapt, grow and refine an authentic, no-nonsense personality while staying true to its original culture.
-Honouring only South African artists for almost three decades, Up The Creek has paved a pioneering path in the South African music festival circuit by offering a smaller, more intimate experience.
+Honouring only South African artists for three decades, Up The Creek has paved a pioneering path in the South African music festival circuit by offering a smaller, more intimate experience.

 It all started as a birthday party…

 “In 1989, Life Magazine did a story on the original Woodstock Music Festival of 1969.
 The article featured interviews with people who had been there and iconic photos of many of the legends who performed – think Bob Dylan, Janis Joplin, Jimi Hendrix….
 My favourite quote from the article came from a festival-goer who was asked what his best memory was.
 ‘Jimi Hendrix at dawn’ was his reply.
 This was my inspiration.”